Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Bundles of pseudodifferential operators

 the fibres of which are $\bbZ$-filtered algebras and such that any point of $X$ has an open neighbourhood $U$ on which there is a smooth bijection reducing $p$ to projection onto the first factor and which is an order-preserving isomorphism of algebras at each point. \end{definition}

 Let $U_i$ be an open cover of $X$ by such trivializations.
-It follows from the result of Duistermaat and Singer, in the form of Theorem~\ref{thm:DS} above, that the transition functions are smooth maps
+The assumption of smoothness on the bundle means it has local smooth sections through any point and it follows from the result of Duistermaat and Singer, in the form of Theorem~\ref{thm:DS} above, see also Remark \ref{PostArx.4} following the statement, that the transition functions